0x1d00ffff/0xbtc-discord-price-bot/README.md

 ##### Todo:
  - replace web3 with aioethereum to fix the "heartbeat blocked for 10 seconds..." errors
+ - a memoized web3 implementation would likely reduce overall traffic.
+Each time the APIs need updating, clear the memo and run all updates with the same web3 instance.
  - at boot the !status commands shows all exchanges as OK. it should show "not yet updated" until the first update is done
  - modify background_update so that it updates all exchanges independently, that way